 Study Site Cooperation

-A letter of cooperation serves as documentation from the research site that the investigator has permission to conduct the research at that location.
-The letter typically must be from someone in authority at the organization, not a group counselor or teacher.
+The letter or email typically must be from someone in authority at the organization, not a group counselor or teacher.
 Although the PI is encouraged to likewise have contact with others in the organization whose cooperation will be needed to carry out the research (e.g.., teachers who will be distributing consent forms to students), only documentation from the top official should be submitted to the IRB.
-An exception to this rule is that letters are occasionally permitted from coaches or professors in large or international institutions, when it makes more sense to seek the permission of someone closer to the research rather a central administrator.
-PIs are cautioned to check with central administration at colleges and universities, however, because they often have their own rules about oversight of research conducted at their institutions, and may require documentation of IRB review from UNI or require IRB review at that institution.
+An exception to this rule is that letters are occasionally permitted from supervisors or professors in large or international institutions, when it makes more sense to seek the permission of someone closer to the research rather a central administrator.
+PIs are cautioned to check with central administration at colleges and universities, however, because they typically have their own rules about oversight of research conducted at their institutions, and may require documentation of IRB review from UNI or require IRB review at that institution.

 If the study procedures involve recruitment on Facebook, other social media sites, or email listservs, it is essential that the PI review the site's policies on research and privacy before proceeding with the study.
 Among other things, it may be necessary to request permission of a group page or listserv administrator before posting information about the study.

 It is not uncommon for a cooperating organization to request IRB approval before the organization will provide an LOC.
 If an organization requires IRB approval prior to agreeing to cooperate with your study, please inform the IRB Administrator and your study may be approved contingent on later submission of the necessary documentation.

 - For further detail, download this Letters of Cooperation procedural document (PDF) which is used by the IRB in determining when documentation of cooperation is necessary.